-Hire Robert A. Dodell, Attorney At Law, for Setting Aside Conviction
+Hire Robert A. Dodell, Attorney At Law for Set Aside & Expungement

 A criminal conviction will adversely affect a person, even after the completion of probation, incarceration or community supervision (parole).
 Success can be difficult with a conviction record.
 Arizona does not have an ‘expungement’ statute, where the court essentially destroys the criminal record.
 Under Arizona law, A.R.S.
 13-907, the alternative statute is a “set aside” of the conviction.